mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ## Functional Programming With Arrays and Slices

-Koazee is a library for working with arrays and slices in a functional manner.
+Koazee is a library for working with slices in a lazy, functional manner.
-It creates a "stream" from an array or slice and provides many methods for manipulating the stream such as `Filter`, `Map`, and `Reduce`.
+It creates a "stream" from a slice and provides many methods for manipulating the stream such as `Filter`, `Map`, and `Reduce`.